hckops/hckctl/README.md

 </div>
 <br>

-A novel BAS tool with a declarative approach to launch manual and simulated attacks using pre-defined always up-to-date recipes, easy to integrate in automated pipelines and with the possibility to analyze, aggregate and export reports
+A novel BAS tool with a declarative approach to launch manual and simulated attacks either against self-contained labs or your infrastructure.
+It uses pre-defined always up-to-date recipes to probe and verify your security posture, easy to integrate in automated pipelines and with the possibility to analyze, aggregate and export reports.

 > TODO screenshots